cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 # ctg-rnaseq pipeline
 ------------

 Primary data processing pipeline for Illumina RNA-seq data produced at CTG.
-Built to run using Nextflow and (multiple) Singularity containers.
-The pipeline is designed to start from an FASTQ files to generate different qc measures, alignment and transcript summarization.
+Built to run on lunarc lsens4 cluster using Nextflow and (multiple) Singularity containers.
+The pipeline is designed to start from FASTQ files and will generate qc measures, fastq alignment and transcript summarization.

-The pipeline is designed to handle multiple different RNAseq Assays (library preparation methods), and reference Species.
+The pipeline can handle different RNAseq Assays (library preparation kits), and reference Species.
 Different assays will require differences in read strandness, read trimming etc. These input parameters are set in the SampleSheet and the profile-specific nextflow.config files (see below).

-**Note on Demultiplexing and Fastq:** As of versions ≥2.2.x the pipeline assumes fastq files as starting input.
-Demultiplexing is no longer performed within the pipeline.
-In a standard run, demux is performed on an entire RunFolder using the `/ctg-tools/bin/ctg-demux2` tool.
+**Note on Demultiplexing and Fastq:**  As of versions ≥2.2.x the pipeline assumes fastq files as starting input (`-f`).
+Demultiplexing is no longer performed within the actual pipeline.
+Instead demux is typically performed on an entire RunFolder using the `/ctg-tools/bin/ctg-demux2` tool.

-**Note on ProjectId/Sample_Project** Only **one project** is allowed per pipeline run. `ProjectId` is supplied through the SampleSheet [Header].
-Thus, for a run, all individual `Sample_Project` entries in the SampleSheet [Data] section must be same as `ProjectId` for all **samples**.
+**Note on ProjectId/Sample_Project:**  Only **one project** is allowed per pipeline run. `ProjectId` is supplied through the SampleSheet `[Header]` section.
+Thus, for a run, all individual `Sample_Project` entries in the SampleSheet `[Data]` section must be same as `ProjectId` for all samples.
+Run `ctg-parse-samplesheet` to generate a proper sample-specific input sheet named `SampleSheet-ctg-ProjectXXX.csv`.

 **Note on multiple Species:** The pipeline is designed for **one and the same species within a project**.
-This is due to that transcript summarization i must be performed using the same refence GFF file.
-If multiple species are used, then run multiple pipeline runs, each defined by a unique project IDs, e.g. 2021_148_hs and 2021_148_mm, respectively .
+This due to transcript summarization is performed using onw unique refence GFF file.
+If multiple species are used, then run multiple pipeline runs, each defined by a unique ProjectIDs & SampleSheets, e.g. `2021_148_hs` and `2021_148_mm`, respectively .

-**nextflow profiles {PipelineProfile}**
-The pipeline is designed for three different profiles/main configurations.<br>
+**Note nextflow profiles {PipelineProfile}:**  The pipeline is designed for three different profiles/main configurations:

   - rnaseq: Sequencing of a mRNA libraries generated at CTG.
   - rnaseq_total: Sequencing of total RNA libraries generated at CTG.
   - uroscan: The UroScanSeq pipeline.
 Processing and generation of *bladderreports* as part of the UroSCan project.